surefyresystems/Surefyre-Systems/wiki/Report-Builder.md

 ## Creating / Editing Reports

+**1. Start with an existing report**
 Whether creating a new report or editing an existing one, you must start by [running a saved report](https://github.com/surefyresystems/Surefyre-Systems/wiki/Report-Builder#running-saved-reports).
 Basic reports such as All Accounts, All Policies, etc. are available by default and are a good starting point for their respective [content types](https://github.com/surefyresystems/Surefyre-Systems/wiki/Report-Builder#report-content-types).
 > For example, if you'd like to create a report of people who are turning 65 next quarter, start with the default All People report and filter it down to just people whose birthdays fall in that date range.

+**2. Edit filters**
 Once you have selected a saved report as a starting point, [edit the report filters](https://github.com/surefyresystems/Surefyre-Systems/wiki/Report-Builder#editing-report-filters) to exclude records that you don't want.
 > In our above birthday example, this would be the step where you would add Date of Birth field as a filter and set the desired date range.
 Any people with birthdays outside the filter range will not show up in the report.

+**3. Edit columns**
 Next, [edit the report columns](https://github.com/surefyresystems/Surefyre-Systems/wiki/Report-Builder#editing-report-columns) to see the desired fields in each row.
+You can add/remove, relocate, and rename columns.
 > Again in the above birthday example, you could add the Email field as a column to ensure that each person in the report has an email address before sending off a [mass email](https://github.com/surefyresystems/Surefyre-Systems/wiki/Email#mass-add-accounts-to-a-an-email-campaign).
+You could also reposition columns and rename column headers to ensure data is ordered and named appropriately.

+**4. Save changes**
 Finally, save your changes to the current report by clicking **Save**.
 It's important to **save often** to ensure your changes are not lost.
+Note that you can only **Save** a report that you created.
+If you want to save changes to a report you did not create or want to save your changes as a new report, click **Save As**.

-You can also save as a new report by clicking **Save As**.
-When creating a new report you can indicate a name and whether or not it's public.
-Public reports can be seen all any user in your Surefyre system that has access to the report builder.
-Note that default reports cannot be overwritten, so the Save button is not available.
+Clicking **Save As** creates a new report with all your current filter and column configurations.
+You can indicate a name and whether or not it's public. **Public Reports** can be seen by any user in your Surefyre instance that has access to the report builder.
+Note that default reports cannot be overwritten, so **Save** is not an option, only **Save As**.

 ![](https://user-images.githubusercontent.com/31252743/37822978-55c0425e-2e45-11e8-8969-5b91fd3ea8e0.png)